Private medical insurance for business

 - Encourage businesses to take advantage of services

-We’re proud to have been recognised for our work in developing products that can make a difference to companies and individuals alike.
-Instil confidence in your clients: let them know that for the second year running, Aviva UK Health won Best Group PMI Health Provider and Health Insurance Company of the Year at the 2011 Health Insurance Awards.
-We were also voted Best Individual PMI Health Provider in 2011.
+We're proud to have been recognised for our work in developing products that can make a difference to companies and individuals alike.
+Instill confidence in your clients: by letting them know that, for the ninth year running, Aviva UK Health won Health Insurance Company of the Year at the Health Insurance Awards 2018, along with Best Customer Service, Best Individual PMI provider and Best Use of Marketing to Intermediaries.

 PMI for business.
 Which documents should you use?